Niki123456123456/closest_pair/README.md

 # closest pair

-This to a repo to compare different algorithms that find the closest pair in a set of points.
+This repo compares different algorithms that find the closest pair in a set of points.

 ## preliminary results
 <img src="./preliminary_results.svg">